scholarsportal/dataverse-globus/README.md

 In ``src/assets/config.json`` the following fields should be filled:

-   basicGlobusToken  - Token of globus application which is  base64 encoded client ID and client credential (secret), separated by a single colon. globusClientId    - ClientId of registered globus application
+   *basicGlobusToken*  - Token of globus application which is  base64 encoded client ID and client credential (secret), separated by a single colon.

+   *globusClientId*    - ClientId of registered globus application

-   globusEndpoint    - Globus endpoint bucket            - name of bucket in S3 storage
+   *globusEndpoint*    - Globus endpoint (S3 storage)

+   *bucket*            - name of bucket in S3 storage

 To run dataverse-globus application one needs to install angular 9.